liquidweb/hello-server/readme.txt

 Tags: server info, hostname, cluster, clustering Requires at least: 3.0
 Tested up to: 4.6.1
-Stable tag: 1.0a
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This is just a plugin that tells you what server your WordPress is on.
-It's super useful for when you run WordPress in a cluster.
+This is a simple plugin that tells you what server your WordPress is on.
+It's super useful for when you run WordPress in a clustered environment.

 == Description ==